DRUGS AND COSMETICS ACT, 1940 AND RULES, 1945: A TEACHER’S COMPREHENSIVE GUIDE TO REGULATIONS, SCHEDULES, AND NEW AMENDMENTS

 - Schedule B: Rates of fee for test or analysis

-- Schedule C & C₁: Biological and special products (sera, vaccines, hormones, toxins, antitoxins)
+- Schedule C and C₁: Biological and special products (sera, vaccines, hormones, toxins, antitoxins)

 - Schedule D: Drugs exempted from import provisions